 Large scale incidents such as fires, complex vehicle accidents, hazardous materials incidents, and technical rescue incidents require an incident commander to oversee and direct the operations at the incident.
-The Fire Chief and two Division Chiefs at the Dixon Fire Department work in rotation with the 48 hour duty crews to serve as an incident commander for any type incident as needed.
+The Fire Chief and two Division Chiefs at the Dixon Fire Department work in a 7 day rotation to serve as an incident commander for any type incident as needed.
 The vehicles they bring to the incident are equipped with state of the art communications and planning equipment necessary to direct incidents varying in size and complexity.

 Additionally the chief officers may serve in other areas of the county as part of an incident command team or division or group supervisor.
 They may also be utilized as a state resource to travel as needed within the state to serve on overhead command teams, strike team leaders for supporting engines, or other leadership roles within a campaign type incident.

 En route to an incident, the incident commander monitors multiple radio channels for updates both from dispatch and from resources either at or en route to the scene.
 The front console is equipped with two VHF radios, an 800mhz radio, and portable radios.
 Additionally the vehicle is equipped with GPS navigation and a digital video camera.